 Meghnad Saha

 Among the most famous scientists of India and astrophysicists, Meghnad Saha was born on the 6th of October, 1893 in Shaoratoli, a village near Dhaka (present-day Bangladesh) which was then part of the Bengal Presidency.
-He developed the Saha Ionization equation, which is one of the basic tools for interpreting the physical and chemical conditions in stars.
+He developed the Saha Ionization equation, one of the basic tools for interpreting stars’ physical and chemical conditions.
 He also invented an instrument for measuring the pressure and weight of solar rays.
 Known as the chief architect of river planning in India, the original plan of the Damodar Valley Project was prepared by him.
 An eminent scientist, he was the founder and editor of the journal Science and Culture.
 In 1943, the Saha Institute of Nuclear Physics in Kolkata was founded in his name.
 He died on the 16th of February, 1956 in New Delhi.

 If you aim to make a career in the same direction as Meghnad Saha,